 How to get started This link includes information in regards to:

 Admissions, Advising, Class Schedules, Registration, Paying for College, Financial Aid, Drop/Add, and Refunds

 Graduation and National Exams

 Description and Career Information

-The Dietary Manager Training Program consists of 12 credits of food and nutrition courses and 4 credits (150 hours) of practical experience.
+The Nutrition and Foodservice Professional Training Program (formerly known as Dietary Manager Training Program) consists of 12 credits of food and nutrition courses and 4 credits (150 hours) of practical experience.
 The entire program may be completed online in 3 semesters part-time.